Adopting Adult Cats Instead of Kittens

-In a word, nothing at all.
-There are many, many kittens available, (especially in the spring and early summer) who will be needing forever homes.
+In a word, nothing.
+There are many, many kittens available (especially in the spring and early summer) who will be needing forever homes.

 Well, that depends upon your circumstances.
 It may or may not be a better choice, but it is still a very reasonable and valid choice.